Periodontal Maintenance

 After Drs.
 Grossberg, Todes or Kalos have completed the active phase of periodontal treatment, your periodontal disease will be under control.
 The success of your periodontal treatment depends on continual monitoring of your gum tissues and preventative periodontal treatment.We will provide you with a personalized maintenance program of care to keep your gums healthy.

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
 Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
-Grossberg and Todes will give you an excellent chance of keeping your teeth for your lifetime.
+Grossberg, Todes and Kalos will give you an excellent chance of keeping your teeth for your lifetime.

 Why is supportive periodontal care important?